ourworldventures/ourworld_books_OLD/content/ow_znz_company/benefits/benefits_znz.md

 - OurSource will bring the technology, investments and know how to support the government of Zanzibar in it's digital inclusion and skills development vision.
 - OurSource will have the necessary technologies and know how to launch projects that will tackle the inclusion of SMEs via the creation of E-Commerce platforms and Banking solutions to scale digital inclusion of citizens and SMEs.

-## OurTwin
+## MyTwin

-- Through OurTwin, OurWorld will be equiped with the technology required to bridge the digital divide in Tanzania and the region, providing communication, education and upskilling capabilities in line with programs such as the “ Online Digital Skills for All Programme”.
+- Through MyTwin, OurWorld will be equiped with the technology required to bridge the digital divide in Tanzania and the region, providing communication, education and upskilling capabilities in line with programs such as the “ Online Digital Skills for All Programme”.